antonfirsov/docs/2020/11-Nov/Productivity/Productivity.md

-# Learn about the latest .NET Productivity features
+# What's new in .NET Productivity

 The .NET Productivity team (a.k.a.
 Roslyn) wants to help you be more productive by automating and reducing editing tasks to a single click in-order to save you time.
 We’ve seen a lot of excitement in the past few months over our latest features.
 In this post, I’ll cover some of the latest .NET productivity features available in [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).